SAP/WebClientDevGuide/README.md

 ---
 **NOTE**

-Please note that the return type of each method can either be the documented type or a promise resolving to that type, in case asynchronous processing is required.
+Please note that the return type of each method can either be the documented type or a `Promise` resolving to that type, in case asynchronous processing is required.
 All Speech-To-Text related methods have to be declared with the `async` keyword because they are inherently assumed to be asynchronous.

 ---